jgrowl/ansible-tower-packer/README.md

 ansible-tower-packer
 ====================

-Build ansible tower with packer and push image to a registry
+Build ansible tower with packer and push image to a docker registry.
+Currently only docker post-processors is used.

 # Requirements